perpetualintelligence/docs/docfx_project/index.md

 # Welcome
-This website hosts the conceptual documentation for [Perpetual Intelligence® L.L.C.](https://perpetualintelligence.com/)'s managed services, cross-platform frameworks, and developer tools.
+This website hosts the conceptual documentation for [Perpetual Intelligence&reg; L.L.C.](https://perpetualintelligence.com/)'s managed services, cross-platform frameworks, and developer tools.
 The documentation site is constructed using docfx, with its source available in our [GitHub repository](https://github.com/perpetualintelligence/docs).

 We monitor and address issues and tasks, which are tracked [here](https://github.com/perpetualintelligence/docs/issues).
 We are committed to providing timely responses to issues.
 For detailed information on our issue classification and resolution procedures, please refer to our [issues policy](https://terms.perpetualintelligence.com/articles/issues_policy.html).